Optimal design of experiments to identify latent behavioral types: Discussion

-The information landscape we constructed using Parameter-Sampled GPUCB-PE was then used to inform which experimental designs to test in our replication of the Stop-Go Game \cite{El-Gamal1996EconomicalDesign}.
+The information landscape we constructed using our Parameter-Sampled GPUCB-PE procedure informed us about which experimental designs to test in our replication of the Stop-Go game \cite{El-Gamal1996EconomicalDesign}.
 However, we supplemented this list of experimental designs with insight from another source: domain experts.
-We conducted a survey reaching out to over 800 experts in economics and behavioral economics to assess whether their domain expertise could associate to optimal predictions about the most informative experiment to run.
+We conducted a survey, reaching out to over 800 experts in behavioral economics and digital experimentation to assess whether their domain expertise could associate to optimal predictions about the most informative experiment to run.
 The expert prediction experiment showed that there was little consensus among the experts about which experimental design was optimal.
 Interestingly, the experts generally lacked confidence in their predictions of the optimal experimental design, and this also appeared to make them inclined to advocate for an experiment with \textit{higher} payouts to the participants.
-In reality, however, the optimal experiment was predicted to be one with the \textit{smallest} payout.
+However in reality, the optimal experiment was predicted to be one with the \textit{smallest} payout.